HuckleyLab/how_we_work/README.md

 # how_we_work
 We're a research lab in the department of Biology at the University of Washington focused functional ecology, evolution, and biogeography for changing environments.
 Our research is described on our [lab website](http://faculty.washington.edu/lbuckley/).
+Our TrEnCh (Translating Environmental Change) prject is an arm of the lab focused on buildign computational and visualization tooles to understand how organisms experience climate change.
 TrenchProject....
 GitHub organizations

 ## Lab mission statement